EPCCed/eidf-docs/docs/services/s3/getting-started.md

 To read data from public buckets in other using the AWS CLI requires the use of an S3 URI of form `s3://<project-name>:mybucket/lothian/edinburgh/unis.csv`.
 However, as described in [Private buckets in other projects or public buckets](#private-buckets-in-other-projects-or-public-buckets) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid and some S3 tools do not allow such S3 URIs to be used.
 The AWS CLI is one such tool.

 ### Use buckets in other EIDF projects using Python

 TODO: Copy blurb from elsewhere

-### Use buckets in other EIDF projects using R

-TODO: Copy blurb from elsewhere